pandas-dev/pandas/doc/source/user_guide/missing_data.rst

 pandas uses different sentinel values to represent a missing (also referred to as NA) depending on the data type.

-:external+numpy:py:class:`numpy.nan` for NumPy data types.
+``numpy.nan`` for NumPy data types.
 The disadvantage of using NumPy data types is that the original data type will be coerced to ``np.float64`` or ``object``.

 .. ipython:: python